A high point of my career

 People that care about me helped me, for which I am both fortunate and grateful.
 When my assistant learned what was going on, she wiped my calendar clean so I could take a week off to recover.
 The weird thing is that I got the impression that, as the assistant to a couple of directors before me, as well as several department chairs prior to that, she had seen this before.
 At some point I realized that, with the pandemic and everything else, I’d neglected to take any vacation in about 18 months, and that must have been a contributing factor.
 So keep this in mind: Sometime you have to take a break.
 And if you don’t, you’ll have to take a break.

-I did eventually recover, although it did take longer than a week, and in the process I came to the realization that taking this job on a continuing basis was simply not something I could do to myself.
+I did eventually recover (although it took longer than a week), and in the process I came to the realization that taking this job on a continuing basis was simply not something I could do to myself.
 I felt terrible about letting the institute down, just when it was finally about to get a new director, and it was very difficult to tell my colleagues that I would not be taking the job on a continuing basis — but to say that a weight had been lifted off my shoulders would be an understatement.

 There were more challenges and struggles to come in the second half of the year, and I wouldn’t say that I necessarily finished strong, but I completed the term I’d agreed to serve.
 A much more level-headed person than I stepped up, and I was able to hand the institute off to the next director in what I believe was a better state than when I had started.
 By the end, I’d lost about 15 pounds and half of one of my eyebrows fell out.
 (So in case you noticed this in one of my earlier videos on the Qiskit YouTube channel, that’s what happened to it.)

 My communications director and guardian angel throughout this experience had warned me about this sort of thing right from the start: “This job will take everything you give it.”
-That’s wise advice and I should have listened.
+That was wise advice and I should have listened.

 The problem with papers